Modeling longitudinal data using matrix completion: Modeling sparse longitudinal processes using matrix completion

 The matrix formulation in equation \eqref{eq:direct-matrix} and the classic approach in Section \ref{ss:direct} share multiple characteristics.
 In both cases, if data is dense, we may find an accurate representation of the underlying process simply by fitting least-squares estimates of $W$ or $\{\bw_i\}$.
 Conversely, if the data is too sparse, the problem becomes ill-posed, and the least-squares estimates can overfit.

-However, representations \eqref{eq:direct-individual} and \eqref{eq:direct-matrix} differ algebraically and this difference constitutes the foundation for the method introduced in the sequel of this paper.
+However, representations \eqref{eq:direct-individual} and \eqref{eq:direct-matrix} differ algebraically and this difference constitutes the foundation for the method introduced in this paper.
 The matrix representation enables us to use the matrix completion framework and, in particular, in Section \ref{ss:matrix-factorization} we introduce convex optimization algorithms for solving \eqref{eq:direct-matrix}.

-Note that some low-rank constraints on the random effect from the mixed-effect model introduced in Section \ref{ss:lmm} can be expressed in terms of constraints on $W$ and they can be potentially solved without imposing probability distributions.
-In particular in Section \ref{ss:low-rank-matrix} we show that the linear mixed-effect model can be expressed by constraining $\rank(W)$.
+Some low-rank constraints on the random effect from the mixed-effect model introduced in Section \ref{ss:lmm} can be expressed in terms of constraints on $W$.
+In particular in Section \ref{ss:low-rank-matrix} we show that the linear mixed-effect model can be expressed by constraining the $\rank(W)$.